haquema/makers-javascript-fndamentals/contents/7-smart-fridge.md

-# Coding challenge: Building a Fridge
+# Coding challenge: Building a smart fridge

 ## Objectives

  * Test-drive a simple JS application.

-## A simple fridge
+## Domain model

-You'll build, test-driving your code, a simple class representing a fridge containing food items.
-Here is the specification for this first step:
+You'll build, test-driving your code, a simple program to manage a smart fridge.
+Here is the specification for the initial MVP of the program:

-* A Fridge is created an empty list of food items.
+* A new Fridge is created an empty list of food items.
 * Each Food item needs to have a name and a calories amount.
 * You can add a Food item to the fridge.
 * You can remove a Food item from the fridge.